DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2 Soldering Instructions/README.md

 ### Installing Circuit Python
 With all soldering complete head over to CircuitPython.org/downloads and get the 8.0 beta release for the Pi Pico W.

-Demo code (including necessary libraries) and here on Github in the TR Cowbell directory.
+Demo code (including necessary libraries) are hosted here on Github in the TR Cowbell directory.
 All it does is blink like a sequencer.
 I have yet to write any functional audio code but when that happens all updates will be found in this repository.

 ### TR-Cowbell Updates
 All anouncements for updates will probably made via my Mastodon account so if you haven't added me yet please do TreasureDev@Hackaday.social